Parabolic dynamics and Anisotropic Banach spaces: Anisotropic Banach spaces: currents

 \section{Anisotropic Banach spaces: currents}

 In this appendix we briefly describe the Banach spaces of currents used in our second results and sketch the needed facts.
-We will be much faster than in Appendix \ref{sec:norms} and will omit several details as the construction is very similar an no essentially new ideas are present.
+We will be much faster than in Appendix \ref{sec:norms}, we will omit several details as the construction is very similar to the previous one and no essentially new ideas are present.

 We consider the same set of admissible leaves detailed in Definition \ref{def:leaves}.
 For each $W\in\Sigma$, let $\cV^q$ be the set of $\cC^q$ vector fields compactly supported on $W$ and with $\cC^q$ norm bounded by one.
-Then, for each smooth one form $\bgg$ defined on $\omega$ we define
+Then, for each smooth one form $\bgg$ on $\Omega$ we define

 where the integral is defined as in the previous section.